hebrides/nginx.nano/README.md

 nginx.nano
 ==========

 Vim has [syntax higlighting for ngnix config files](https://github.com/vim-scripts/nginx.vim).
 I wanted something similar for nano.
-There are already a few good scripts (e.g.: https://github.com/nanorc/nanorc and https://github.com/serialhex/nano-highlight) that highlight various syntaxes, including nginx.
+There are already a few good scripts (e.g.: https://github.com/nanorc/nanorc and https://github.com/serialhex/nano-highlight) that highlight various syntaxes.
 This contribution works well for my needs.

 Note: This normally wouldn't highlight config files in the nginx/sites-available directory, so there is a hack to make it work using top level domain extensions.